cernopendata/cernopendata-client/README.rst

 About
 =====

-``cernopendata-client`` is a command-like tool to facilitate downloading files from the `CERN Open Data portal <http://opendata.cern.ch/>`_.
+``cernopendata-client`` is a command-line tool to facilitate downloading files from the `CERN Open Data portal <http://opendata.cern.ch/>`_.
 The tool enables to query datasets hosted on the CERN Open Data portal and to download and verify the individual data set files.